-Pain is contained in the word “painting,” an art teacher I know once said.
-He explained that pain is an affirmation of life, and art is about life, thus, about pain.
+Pain was contained in the word “painting,” an art teacher I know once said.
+He explained that pain was an affirmation of life, and art was about life, thus, about pain.
 This pain, however, was never as palpable to me as in the paintings in Paete Church.

-Paete is a lakeside town in Laguna, a few hours by bus from Manila.
-Attributed as the birthplace of the yo-yo, it is known more for its world-class folk art: woodcarving, papier-mache, and paintings.
-Artisans and artists have inhabited the town for centuries, their dexterity imprinted in their genes.
-Much is made out of the fact that the town hero is neither a soldier nor a statesman, but an artisan.
+Paete, a lakeside town in Laguna south of Manila, was attributed as the birthplace of the yo-yo.
+Known more for its world-class folk art (woodcarving, papier-mache, and paintings), the town boasted of artisans and artists who had lived there for centuries, their dexterity imprinted in their genes.
+Much was made out of the fact that the town hero was neither a soldier nor a statesman, but an artisan.

 I visited the town with fellow art aficionados and Paete-philes.
 Our welcome party was a box-full of neon-colored chicks, begging to be papped.
 The street vendor admitted that spray-painting poultry was merely for aesthetics, nothing more.
 There was art even in business in this town.

-In fact, art IS the business of this town.
+In fact, art was the business of this town.
 One particular stretch, J.V.
-Quesada Street, has all the aura of an art fest.
-Heritage shops, ateliers, and at least one gallery cafe flank this narrow street.
+Quesada Street, had all the aura of an art fest.
+Heritage shops, ateliers, and at least one gallery cafe flanked this narrow street.
 Craftsmen were busy chiseling blocks of wood, oblivious to cam-toting passersby.
-The chisel has not only defined the town’s destiny, but may have also given the town its name.
-Some historians say the name Paete was derived from the vernacular word for “chisel.”
+The chisel had not only defined the town’s destiny.
+Some historians claimed the name Paete was derived from the vernacular word for “chisel.”

 A shop called Joseph Husband of Mary Handicraft was the most eye-catching.
 Two icons prominently displayed side-by-side at the front door were the iconic image of sex symbol Marilyn Monroe and religious icons, particularly St. Joseph and the Christ Child.
 The pairing was more Joseph Husband of Marilyn.
 Intentionally juxtaposed or not, they spoke of the scope of Paete’s art – from religious to pop.

 I mistook a nearby shop for a fruit stand.
 Baskets of fresh produce and tropical fruits crowded the entrance.
-All looked vividly colorful and succulent – that is, if you find chomping paper particularly appetizing.
-They were agricultural art in papier-mache – literally, chewed paper – of local fruits: red banana (yes, there’s such a variety), atis (round and polka-dotted), water apple (pink and bell-shaped), rambutan (red, hairy balls), lomboy (violet and berry-like), and the fruit most associated with Paete – lanzones.
+All looked vividly colorful and succulent – if you found chomping paper particularly appetizing.
+They were agricultural art in papier-mache – literally, chewed paper – of local fruits: red banana, atis (round and polka-dotted), water apple (pink and bell-shaped), rambutan (red, hairy balls), lomboy (violet and berry-like), and the fruit most associated with Paete – lanzones.